 The American bullfrog scientifically called Lithobates Catesbeianus, is generally known in the United States and Canada by the name bullfrog.
 This is a marine frog, associated with the Ranidae family or “real frogs”.
-This variety is customarily grouped as Frog Rana Catesbeiana, nevertheless on account of to paraphyly( where one group of organism separates from other groups at a particular point of common origin) in Ranidae, the grouping has been changed from the frog Rana Catesbeianus to Lithpobates Catesbeianus.
-The characteristic features of this frog is, its back is colored olive green with blotched markings of brown tint on its sides, its belly is of white color having gray or yellow spots.
-Generally their upper lips are colored brilliant green, the throat of the males are colored yellow.
-They settle in big enduring water bodies, like ponds, swamps and lakes.
+This variety is customarily grouped as Frog Rana Catesbeiana, nevertheless, on account of paraphyly( where one group of organism separates from other groups at a particular point of common origin) in Ranidae, the grouping has been changed from the frog Rana Catesbeianus to Lithpobates Catesbeianus.
+The characteristic features of this frog are, its back is colored olive green with blotched markings of brown tint on its sides, and its belly is of white color having gray or yellow spots.
+Generally, their upper lips are colored brilliant green, and the throat of the males are colored yellow.
+They settle in big enduring water bodies, like ponds, swamps, and lakes.
 Generally, we find them at the borders of these water bodies.
 At the time of breeding, the male frog fiercely protects his territory.
-The call of the male is evocative of the roar like a bull, hence the name bull frog.
+The call of the male is evocative of the roar of a bull, hence the name bullfrog.
 This frog is an inhabitant of the eastern regions of Canada and the United States.
-However, it has, to a great extent spread all over the regions of central, northern and southern America, several parts of Asia and The western regions of Europe.
-In certain regions it is considered as an invasive species.
+However, it has, to a great extent spread all over the regions of central, northern, and southern America, several parts of Asia, and The western regions of Europe.
+In certain regions, it is considered an invasive species.

 Other Uses of Bull Frogs